nanomsg/nng/docs/ref/api/sock.md

   If the socket cannot accept more data at this time, it does not block, but returns immediately with a status of [`NNG_EAGAIN`].
 If this flag is absent, the function will wait until data can be sent.

-- {{i:`NNG_FLAG_ALLOC`}}: <a name="NNG_FLAG_ALLOC"></a>
-  The _data_ was allocated using [`nng_alloc`] or was obtained from a call to [`nng_recv`] also with the `NNG_FLAG_ALLOC` flag.
-If this function succeeds, then it will dispose of the _data_, deallocating it once the transmission is complete.
-If this function returns a non-zero status, the caller retains the responsibility of disposing the data.
-The benefit of this flag is that it can eliminate a data copy and allocation.
-Without the flag the socket will make a duplicate copy of _data_ for use by the operation, before returning to the caller.

 > [!NOTE]
 > Regardless of the presence or absence of `NNG_FLAG_NONBLOCK`, there may
 > be queues between the sender and the receiver.
 > Furthermore, there is no guarantee that the message has actually been delivered.
 > Finally, with some protocols, the semantic is implicitly `NNG_FLAG_NONBLOCK`,
 > such as with [PUB][pub] sockets, which are best-effort delivery only.

-> [!IMPORTANT]
-> When using `NNG_FLAG_ALLOC`, it is important that the value of _size_ match the actual allocated size of the data.
-> Using an incorrect size results in unspecified behavior, which may include heap corruption, program crashes,
-> or other undesirable effects.

 ### nng_sendmsg